tradingstrategy-ai/docs/source/glossary.rst

         See also :term:`non-custodial`.

+    Token

+        A token in blockchains and :term:`decentralised finance` represents an :term:`on-chain` asset.

+        Tokens can be

+        - Fungible tokens: assets like crytocurrencies, :term:`stablecoins <stablecoin>`

+        - Non-fungible tokens (NFTS), like tokenised pictures and video game items

+        :term:`ERC-20` is the most popular technical token standard.

+        See also

+        - :term:`Decentralised finance`

+        - :term:`On-chain`

+        - :term:`Wallet`

+    Lending protocol

+        A lending protocol is a :term:`decentralised finance` service for lending and borrowing :term:`tokens <token>`.

+        Lending protocols are :term:`smart contract`-based :term:`non-custodial` protocols to
+        lend and borrow your assets.

+        Lending protocols enable :term:`shorting` of different :term:`lending pool` tokens.

+        Popular lending protocols include Aave, Compound and Euler.

+        See also

+        - :term:`Lending pool`

+        - :term:`Decentralised finance`

+        - :term:`Decentralised exchange`

+        - :term:`Token`

+        - :term:`On-chain`

+        - :term:`Smart contract`

     Lending pool

-        Lending pools refer to a platform or service where users can lend their cryptocurrency assets to others in exchange for interest.
+        In :term:`decentralised finance:`, a lending pool is a pool of a single asset in a :term:`lending protocol`.

         The assets are typically held in a pool and are lent out to borrowers, who can use them for a variety of purposes such as margin trading, liquidity provision, or to meet other financial obligations.

         Lending pools typically offer a high yield investment opportunity for lenders, as they can earn interest on their cryptocurrency assets without having to sell them.
 Borrowers, on the other hand, can access the assets they need to meet their financial obligations, without having to sell their own assets or go through the traditional lending process.